-Mobile Communication Access is a subscription-based service that allows individuals and businesses to communicate with others in over 150 languages through the use of captioning, translation and sign language interpreting.
+Mobile Communication Access is a subscription-based service that allows individuals and businesses to communicate with others in over 150 languages through the use of sign language interpreting.

 MCA is being designed to help reduce communications barriers in the community when interpreters & translators are not always readily available.